AbsyssLab/vtom-veeam/README.md

 # Instructions
 Solution 1: Veeam Backup (Windows-only)
 The script calls Veeam PowerShell commands from Python using subprocess.
 It supports the following actions:
-Start a job (incremental or full)
+  * Start a job (incremental or full)
-Stop a job
+  * Stop a job
-Enable / disable a job
+  * Enable / disable a job
-Check the status of a job
+  * Check the status of a job

 Solution 2: Multi-platform (Windows/Linux) – Veeam Agent + Veeam Config Tool (veeamconfig)
-Veeam Agent (Windows/Linux): allows backups locally, to network shares, or to Veeam repositories. veeamconfig (Linux)
+Veeam Agent (Windows/Linux): allows backups locally, to network shares, or to Veeam repositories.
-Veeam.Agent.Configurator.exe (Windows)
+ - veeamconfig (Linux)

-General behavior:
+ - Veeam.Agent.Configurator.exe (Windows)

 The script calls Veeam commands through Python using subprocess.
 It manages the following:
-Start a job for backup
+  * Start a job for backup
-Check the status of jobs
+  * Check the status of jobs
-List available jobs
+  * List available jobs

 # Usage Guidelines